 Why is the insurance company lowballing me?
-That question is asked frequently by accident victims.
-It’s hard for people to understand why companies offer low accounting when they are trying to get back on their feet after a personal injury accident
+Accident victims frequently ask that question.
+It’s hard for people to understand why companies offer low accounting when they are trying to get back on their feet after a personal injury accident.

-If you were injured because of the negligence of some other person, or business, you might be in the process of pursuing a personal injury insurance claim.
+If you were injured because of the negligence of some other person or business, you might be pursuing a personal injury insurance claim.
 You desire to obtain compensation for the losses you have sustained.

-As you have tried to settle your claim with an insurance company, you may find yourself bewildered as to why the offer for compensation for your injuries is so small.
+As you have tried to settle your claim with an insurance company, you may be bewildered as to why the offer for compensation for your injuries is so small.
 You are not alone.
-Time and again, injured people like you find themselves in this same quandary.
-Low ball offers are the rule and not the exception unless you have one of the best personal injury lawyers on your side.
+Injured people like you often find themselves in this same quandary.
+Lowball offers are the rule and not the exception unless you have one of the best personal injury lawyers on your side.

 Insurance Company is in Business for Profit!

-Like many people who are in an accident, you may be under the perception that an insurance company primarily is in business to reasonably settle claims for injuries, damages, and losses.
-While that is a nice thought, the reality is that settling claims for compensation is not the primary reason an insurance company is in business.
-Every penny they do not pay you is an extra penny of profit for them.
+Like many people who are in an accident, you may be under the perception that an insurance company is primarily in business to settle claims for injuries, damages, and losses reasonably.
+While that is a nice thought, the reality is that settling compensation claims is not the primary reason an insurance company is in business.
+Every penny they do not pay you is an extra profit for them.

-As is the case of any other large corporation, an insurance company exists for one main reason.
+As with any other large corporation, an insurance company exists for one main reason.
 An insurance company is primarily in business to make money for its shareholders.
-The stark reality is that an insurance company increases its profits, and enhances the amount of money paid to shareholders, by decreasing the amount of money paid out in insurance claims.
+The stark reality is that an insurance company increases its profits and enhances the amount of money paid to shareholders by decreasing the amount paid out in insurance claims.

 The Low-Ball Strategy